Reading Time: 9 minutes

-Organizations seeking to better navigate the world marketplace must remain fluent in the political happenings of their target markets.
+Organizations seeking to better navigate the world market must remain fluent in the political happenings of their target markets.
 Many political disruptions trigger ripple effects that can end up making significant waves domestically, with implications that can last months, or even years.

 Globalization risk management plans should be an institutionalized practice at your organization before, during, after infiltrating a new market.
 These plans are not only a global marketplace best practice — they’re a general business safeguard.